 Click here to review our Study Abroad Administrative Procedure

 - Initial deposits for study abroad programs may be non-refundable.
-Additional payments made after initial deposit will have separate refund policies listed on program brochure or study abroad website.
+Additional payments made after the initial deposit will have separate refund policies listed on the program brochure or study abroad website.

-- For programs utilizing a 3rd party provider, students will need to abide by their refund policies.
+- For programs utilizing a third-party provider, students will need to abide by their refund policies.

 - Payment/Refund Terms and Conditions